Laura L. Van Tassel, Esq., LLC.

 What are the advantages of alternative divorce?

-Mediation and the collaborative process share the same advantages over divorce court actions.
+Mediation and the collaborative process both share the same advantages over divorce court actions.

 You choose to fix the problems not the blame.

 Neither of you wants to take it to court.